Blobanium/PerformacraftX-Modpack/README.md

 This is a Client side modpack, which means you can use it on any server!

 A somewhat alternitave to Lunar Client.
-Currently In Beta.
+Currently In Open Alpha.

 NOTE: If there is a mod thats yours and want to have your mod removed from this pack, please let Blobanium know.